guybarnahum/aep/LLM.md

 - what evidence and context drove decisions?

 This level is not fully implemented yet, but it is part of the plan and should be represented in the architecture and docs now.

----

-# 7. PR6 Staged Plan

-This staged plan is the current working roadmap.

-## 6A — Department Surface + Org Seeding
-Goal:
-Introduce the org model into runtime-facing APIs and dashboard surfaces.

-Scope:
-- employee catalog expansion
-- multi-team model
-- department dashboard view
-- manager / approval / escalation / control-history surfaces
-- roadmaps and scheduler status exposure
-- CI checks for operator surface and multi-team shape

-Reality:
-This stage introduced mixed employee types:
-- implemented runtime employees
-- planned / catalog employees

-This created UI shape bugs where the dashboard assumed all employees had full runtime fields.

-### 6A done means
-- org is visible
-- teams are visible
-- dashboard handles mixed employee shapes safely
-- CI validates the surface

----

-## 6B — Runtime Projection Contract
-Goal:
-Make the org/runtime contract explicit and stable.

-This stage should introduce a canonical employee runtime projection, for example:

-- identity
-- companyId
-- teamId
-- runtimeStatus: implemented | planned | disabled
-- effectiveState?
-- effectiveBudget?
-- effectiveAuthority?
-- catalog metadata

-Key requirement:
-The backend must explicitly declare employee runtime status.
-The UI should not infer meaning from missing fields.

-### 6B done means
-- stable employee API contract
-- explicit distinction between planned and implemented employees
-- no UI guesswork
-- CI enforces shape consistency

----

-## 6C — Company Coordination Model
-Goal:
-Move from “teams exist” to “teams interact”.

-This stage includes:
-- company-level identity as first-class
-- cross-team work flow
-- team-to-team dependency surfaces
-- roadmap-to-execution relationship
-- broader scheduler and coordination semantics

-Example future flow:
-- web team defines work
-- infra team deploys
-- validation team validates
-- manager / approval / escalation chain governs execution

-### 6C done means
-- the UI and runtime model represent a company, not just a department
-- cross-team coordination is explicit
-- roadmaps connect to execution and governance

----

-## 6D — Documentation and Concept Lock
-Goal:
-Make the project understandable to new humans and new LLM sessions without relying on memory.

-This stage updates:
-- README.md
-- LLM.md
-- dashboard / ops-console framing
-- the observability-first roadmap
-- the next cognitive layers

-### 6D done means
-- the current plan is written down
-- the repo tells the truth about current state and next steps
-- future sessions can continue without reconstructing intent from scratch

----

-# 8. Observability-First Work Before Deeper Cognition

-Before building richer LLM-driven introspection, the immediate product work should be:

-## A. Make dashboard resilient
-- support implemented and catalog employees safely
-- remove assumptions that all employees have runtime-only fields
-- expose planned vs implemented state clearly

-## B. Expand dashboard to mirror system levels
-- company / team / employee views
-- manager decisions
-- approvals
-- escalations
-- control history
-- roadmaps
-- scheduler status
-- links to underlying runs / traces where applicable

-## C. Expand ops-console to mirror execution levels
-- run / job / attempt / trace
-- tie execution back to employees / teams when available
-- make it possible to move from org view to execution view

-## D. Keep the two surfaces conceptually distinct
-### Dashboard
-Best for:
-- org
-- governance
-- employee and team visibility
-- approvals and escalations
-- policy posture

-### Ops-console
-Best for:
-- run / job / attempt detail
-- trace detail
-- execution debugging
-- failure and remediation visibility

-They should complement each other, not duplicate blindly.

----

-# 9. Planned Next Cognitive Layer (After Observability)

-Once observability is strong, the next major layer is:

-> explicit agent cognition and communication

-This includes two distinct concepts.

-## A. Internal monologue
-Private introspective thought produced by an employee / agent.

-It is for:
-- explainability
-- debugging
-- memory and reflection
-- post-hoc reasoning audit

-It is not the same as communication to other employees.

-## B. Inter-employee messaging
-Explicit messages exchanged between employees.

-Examples:
-- clarification
-- escalation
-- instruction
-- negotiation

-This is how the company becomes interactive rather than just independently acting employees.

----

-# 10. Intended Design for LLM-Driven Introspection and Communication

-This is not fully implemented yet, but it is the intended direction.

-## Agent cycle shape
-Each employee cycle should conceptually operate as:

-1. read observations
-2. read relevant work state
-3. read messages addressed to the employee
-4. invoke LLM with role / authority / context
-5. receive structured output containing:
-   - reasoning
-   - internal monologue
-   - proposed decisions
-   - outgoing messages
-6. persist those artifacts
-7. execute allowed actions only through control-plane APIs

-## Separation rule
-Internal monologue and messages must remain distinct.

-### Internal monologue
-- private
-- introspective
-- traceable
-- useful for memory and debugging

-### Messages
-- explicit communication
-- persisted as inter-employee records
-- visible in org / communication surfaces
-- actionable by other employees

-## Enforcement rule
-No meaningful employee action should become a black box.
-Over time, employee actions should be associated with:
-- reasoning
-- evidence
-- trace linkage
-- actor identity

----

-# 11. Non-Negotiable Constraints

-Do not violate these:

-- do not execute uncontrolled infra mutation inside Workers
-- do not bypass control-plane APIs
-- do not let UI become the source of truth
-- do not let the UI permanently infer semantics from missing fields
-- do not introduce untraceable agent actions
-- do not conflate private monologue with public inter-agent messaging

----

-# 12. Current Recommended Sequence

-The execution order from here should be:

-## Step 1
-Finish 6A safely:
-- harden dashboard against mixed employee shapes
-- make observability surfaces trustworthy

-## Step 2
-Proceed to 6B:
-- define canonical employee runtime projection
-- make operator-agent APIs explicit
-- enforce with CI

-## Step 3
-Deepen observability:
-- dashboard mirrors org and governance levels
-- ops-console mirrors execution and trace levels
-- bridge the two

-## Step 4
-Begin cognition layer:
-- reasoning capture
-- internal monologue persistence
-- inter-employee messaging model
-- bounded LLM invocation contract

----

-# 13. Short Summary

-AEP is currently in the transition from:

-> agent-themed infra system

-to

-> observable, governable, multi-team agentic company runtime

-The immediate priority is not “more AI”.
-It is:

-> observability that mirrors the real structure already present

-After that, the next major milestone is:

-> explicit reasoning, introspection, and communication between digital employees